-The goal of AIM is to provide all elementary schoolchildren of the San Francisco Unified School District, grades 1 through 5, with equal access to music education, free-of-charge, through an interdisciplinary program which integrates live music performances and related music-learning experiences with the everyday classroom curriculum.
+The goal of AIM is to provide all elementary schoolchildren of the San Francisco Unified School District, 1st through 5th grade, equal access to music education, free of charge, through an interdisciplinary program integrating live music performances and related music-learning experiences with everyday classroom curriculum.
 AIM is committed to introducing students to artistic excellence, increasing students' abilities to perceive and comprehend music, fostering an awareness of music in the context of everyday life, and enhancing children's appreciation for music of all cultures.
 The AIM program is designed to serve the curriculum needs of the San Francisco Unified School District as a way for teachers to incorporate music education into everyday classroom learning.
 AIM supports the Symphony's mission to set the highest possible standard for excellence in musical performance and to enrich, serve, and shape cultural life throughout Bay Area communities and beyond.